Electrical Protective Equipment

 Personal Protective Equipment (PPE)

-Employees working in areas where there are potential electrical hazards must be provided with, and use electrical protective equipment that is appropriate for the specific parts of the body protected and for the work performed.
+Employees working in areas where there are potential electrical hazards must be provided with and must use electrical protective equipment that is appropriate for the specific parts of the body to be protected and for the work performed.

 Personal Protective Equipment refers to items typically worn by a worker to provide protection from recognized hazards.
 PPE for the electric power industry generally includes: